 Update: 10 April 2015

 Please see the slides from the Whitburn Charette here Whitburn Pin-Up Session slides [13Mb] .
-These slides were part of the presentation which concluded the first part of the 'charrette' exercise last week.
+These slides were part of the presentation which concluded the first part of the 'charrette' exercise.
 The contractors for the exercise are busy collating information gathered during the exercise and developing these ideas into more practical actions.
 These will be presented at the Final Outcomes Report and Presentations which will be at 3pm and 7pm on Thursday 23 April 2015 in Whitburn Community Centre.
-These are open to all and will include presentations and exhibitions of work.
+These are open to all and include presentations and exhibitions of work.

 For further information contact Scott McKillop, Community Regeneration Officer, Area Services, West Lothian Council, Tel: 01506 281092 or Email: email@example.com

 The placemaking exercise aims to develop a long term vision, development framework and masterplan for Whitburn which will: